ruimmpires/homeFW/README.md

 I used a timechart and a heat map https://splunkbase.splunk.com/app/4460
 * source="tcp:514" host="kali" "ping_results" | timechart avg(churrasqueira) avg(rpi2) avg(rpi4) avg(rpi5) avg(printer) avg(kali) avg(parrot) avg(router) avg(sala) avg(escritorio) avg(1a) avg(google)

+You may also look into this solution: https://github.com/sanathp/statusok
 ### MQTT dashboard
 This dashboard aims at showuing in a GUI some MQTT data I collect at home.
 ![pict](splunk_dashboard_mqtt.png)